phaserjs/phaser/README.md

 * Color.getColorInfo, RGBtoHexstring, RGBtoWebstring and colorToHexstring has been removed due to deprecation.
 * P2.PointProxy.x and y values are now returned in pixels (previously they were returned in meters).
 See PointProxy.mx/my for meter values.
 * P2.InversePointProxy.x and y values are now returned in pixels (previously they were returned in meters).
 See PointProxy.mx/my for meter values.
+* Arcade.overlap and collide are now more consistent about allowing a Group vs. Group or Group vs. Array of Groups set (thanks @pyromanfo #877 #1147)

 ### Bug Fixes